latitudegames/Scripting/README.md

 ### History
 You have access to (but can't modify) the `history` object which is a list of the previous actions of the player and of the AI.

+### Quests
+You can modify the quests property to change the quests of the adventure mid game.

 ### Input Modifier
 Called each time the player gives an input and has the opportunity to modify that input.